Xilinx/PYNQ/docs/source/pynq_libraries/arduino.rst

   * 1V peak-to-peak *

 .. warning::
-   Analog inputs are supported via the internal Xilinx XADC.
+   Analog inputs are supported via the internal AMD-Xilinx XADC.
 This supports inputs of 1V peak-to-peak.
 Note that the Arduino interface supports 0-5V analog inputs which is not supported by Zynq without external circuitry.